 Writers: Chip Zdarsky, Kelly Thompson, Ed Brisson, Jeff Lemire, Artist/Letterer: Michael Walsh

 One of the more uniquely formatted entries on this list, The Silver Coin is actually an anthology series in the same vein as American Horror Story or Hulu’s Into the Dark.
 This means that every individual issue is a completely new story, with new characters and themes.
-The only thing that remains the same is the presence of the cursed titular coin which seems to crop up throughout the centuries, as far back as Pilgrim times all the way through the year 2467, making metaphorical and physical monsters out of the people who pocket the strange object.
+The only thing that remains the same is the presence of the cursed titular coin which seems to crop up throughout the centuries.
+Any who pocket the strange object are made into metaphorical and physical monsters, in settings as far back as Pilgrim times all the way through the year 2467.

 Michael Walsh illustrates every issue, but each new writer brings their own style and approaches well-known tropes with a unique perspective.
 Particular standouts include Chip Zdarsky’s opening issue “The Ticket,” which broaches the issue of selling out versus selling your soul when it comes to rock and roll, and Kelly Thompson’s “The Girls of Summer,” which revisits the all-too-familiar summer camp slasher in a whole new perspective.

-The project proved so successful that it will extend for another volume, featuring more writers like Ram V, Vita Ayala, and others teaming with Walsh’s seemingly unstoppable ability to twist and bend panels into pure dread.
-For now, The Silver Coin Vol. 1 collects issues #1-5 for your reading displeasure — no cursed currency needed!
+The project proved so successful that it was extended for another volume, featuring more writers like Ram V, Vita Ayala, and others teaming with Walsh’s seemingly unstoppable ability to twist and bend panels into pure dread.
+For now, The Silver Coin Vol. 1 collects issues #1-5 and The Silver Coin Vol. 2 collects issues #6-10 for your reading displeasure — no cursed currency needed!

 DCeased (DC Comics)